Queer Sea Marriage: Towards NUA, a Collective Performance

 Exhibitions | Workshops | Talks

-at SIEF International Society for Ethnology and Folklore Conference, Aberdeen, Scotland.
+2025, Queer Sea Marriage at SIEF International Society for Ethnology and Folklore Congress, University of Aberdeen, Scotland.

 2024, Queering the Marriage of the Sea, at Materiality at the Intersection of Ecologies and Religious Studies, organized by Giorgio Cini Foundation, Harvard University (Harvard Divinity School), NICHE, Ca' Foscari University of Venice, University College Dublin, Venice.